 - Organisations are paired with Observers for a 12-month period.
-Observers are selected and carefully matched with organisations, based on nominated skills and/or profile preferences. - The Observership begins with the first board meeting of 2023 and finishes with the last. - As part of the application, Observers agree to the Program's confidentiality terms.
-Organisations are at liberty to request a copy of the terms and/or to ask Observers to sign the organisation's own confidentiality agreement. - The Program conducts a police check for all Observers.
-Observers are advised that organisations may also seek additional checks such as working with children checks. - During the Observership year, organisations facilitate Observers attending all board and any relevant subcommittee meetings as non-voting members so they can both contribute and learn about fundamental principles and functions of not-for-profit boards, the role of board members, the decision-making process and governance priorities. - Where board meetings move between cities and board members are supported to attend these meetings face to face, we request that Observer attendance at these meetings is facilitated and supported by the host organisations. - · Host organisations with regionally based Observers are asked to also support any travel and accommodation expenses incurred in attending the five face-to-face governance training session held in the CBD. - Observers participate in a training program alongside their board Observership.
+Observers are selected and carefully matched with organisations, based on nominated skills and/or profile preferences. - The Observership begins with the first board meeting of 2024 and finishes with the last. - As part of the application, Observers agree to the Program's confidentiality terms.
+Organisations are at liberty to request a copy of the terms and/or to ask Observers to sign the organisation's own confidentiality agreement. - The Program conducts a Police Check for all Observers.
+Observers are advised that organisations may also seek additional checks such as Working with Children Checks. - During the Observership year, organisations facilitate Observers attending all board and any relevant subcommittee meetings as non-voting members so they can both contribute and learn about fundamental principles and functions of not-for-profit boards, the role of board members, the decision-making process and governance priorities. - Where board meetings move between cities and or countries and board members are supported to attend these meetings In Person, we request that Observer attendance at these meetings is facilitated and supported by the host organisations. - Observers participate in a training program alongside their board Observership.
 AICD facilitates four sessions and The Ethics Centre, one session.
 Further sessions are facilitated by the Program and feature keynote speakers.
-Opportunities for networking among Observers and peer-to-peer learning are provided via the face-to-face sessions.
+Opportunities for networking among Observers and peer-to-peer learning are provided via the In Person sessions.
 All training sessions are mandatory.
 Please refer to page 10 for an outline of the training program.